 Method:

-- Dry roast Cashew Nuts, Pistachios, Walnuts and Almonds for a few minutes.
-Dry roast Poppy Seeds for few minutes and remove from heat.
+- Dry roast Cashew Nuts, Pistachios, Walnuts, and Almonds for a few minutes.
+Dry roast Poppy Seeds for a few minutes and remove them from the heat.

 - Allow the dry fruits to come down to room temperature.
 Now grind the roasted nuts in a mixer to a coarse paste.
 (Don’t make it too powdery).

-- Keep a pan on the stove and add 2tbps of ghee.
-Add the coarse dry fruits powder.
+- Keep a pan on the stove and add 2 tbsp of ghee.
+Add the coarse dry fruit powder.
 Stir well to mix it properly.

 - Apply ghee on your hands and start making laddoos.
 Now roll these laddoos in roasted poppy seeds.
 Preserve them in an airtight container.